MarvinJamesReyes/basic_app/test/README.md

 Set of tests used to test functionality of different components working together.
 Contains tests for base components such as `base-controller` and `base-model`.
 Tests for extended components can go here as well

 ### Unit
 Set of tests used to test functionality of individual components.
-This includes certain services and db layer actions
+This includes test for services and db layer actions

 ---